bcCOVID-19group/bcCOVID-19group-site/content/post/rapid-antigen-tests/index.md

 url_video: https://youtu.be/s3lm0_95QLo
 ---
 Puzzled about what all the numbers mean when discussing rapid antigen tests (RATs)?
-In this video accompanying the report on,  [RATs](/post/rapid-antigen-tests/COVID19group-RapidAntigenTests.pdf), [Dr. Eric
+In this video accompanying the report on  [RATs](/post/rapid-antigen-tests/COVID19group-RapidAntigenTests.pdf), [Dr. Eric
 Cytrynbaum](/authors/cytryn/) walks you through the numbers and how to interpret the results from a test.

 ### Video